tmtmtmtm/eduskunta-popolo/README.md

     ruby -I lib bin/combined_json data/MPs/json > people.json

-`data/oldMPs` contains records of all historic MPs as well, but as these aren't availabe in English, I'm still rewriting the scraper to handle the Finnish (as well as all the old party names, cabinet positions, etc)
+`data/oldMPs` contains records of all historic MPs as well, but as these aren't availabe in English, I'm still rewriting the parser to handle the Finnish (as well as all the old party names, cabinet positions, etc)